We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Pooling water in or around the exterior of a crawl space or basement can lead to structural damage to a foundation, and water in a basement can damage possessions and lead to mold growth.
 Installing a French drain (which is different from a basement drain) is the fix many homeowners opt for.
 According to Angi and HomeAdvisor, French drain installation cost ranges from a low of $500 for minimal repairs to as much as $18,000 for the installation of an extensive system.
 Most homeowners will pay a national average cost of around $5,000.

-What is a French drain?
-How does a French drain work?
+What is a French drain, and how does it work?

 So how much does a French drain cost?
 Prices vary by the extent of the excavation as well as the length of the drain itself.
 Homeowners can expect to pay between $10 to $50 per linear foot to install an exterior French drain.
 Basement French drain costs are often higher due to the need to break out concrete in a basement floor to excavate beneath and install the drain, so this type of drain runs an average of $40 to $100 per linear foot.
 In most cases, homeowners will want to hire a professional to do the job.

-While the national average for having a French drain installed is about $5,000, the cost will vary from community to community based on the going price of labor and unforeseen issues the contractor might run into when installing the system.
+While the national average cost of French drain installation is about $5,000, the cost will vary from community to community based on the going price of labor and unforeseen issues the contractor might run into when installing French drain systems.
 The cost of materials used in the construction of the drain and accessibility can all affect the final price.
 Some drain installers’ sites will include a French drain cost calculator to help customers understand these factors.

 The cost to install a French drain in a basement runs approximately $40 to $100 per linear foot, so the longer the drain, the more it will cost.
 Relatively shallow exterior French drains (called curtain drains), such as those installed to drain the water from a downspout to a street curb or a catch basin in the yard, will cost less because there’s no concrete to break out.
 Homeowners can expect to pay between $10 and $50 per linear foot for an exterior French drain.